Grape therapy

-Grape therapy or grape diet, also known as ampelotherapy, is a diet that involves heavy consumption of grapes, including seeds, and parts of the vine, including leaves, that is a form of alternative medicine.
-The concept was developed in the 19th century Germany in spas like Bad Duerkheim or Merano.
-The concept has no scientific basis and is regarded as quackery by scientific institutions like the American Cancer Society.
+Grape therapy or grape diet, also known as ampelotherapy, is a diet that involves heavy consumption of grapes, sometimes with their seeds, leaves and parts of the vine, as a form of alternative medicine.
+It emerged in German spas such as Bad Duerkheim and Merano in the 19th century.
+The concept has no scientific basis and is regarded as quackery by scientific institutions including the American Cancer Society.

 Background

 An assumption of some of grape therapy is that consuming grape constituents would provide unusual therapeutic or nutritional benefits.
 However, consuming grapes has unknown effects against cardiovascular diseases and other diseases, such as metabolic syndrome.
 Alternative medicine practitioners have recommended grapes and parts of the vine for treating various diseases, but there is no clinical evidence for any such effects.

 Grape pomace contains various micronutrients, but the resulting flour from pomace has variable nutrient contents due to processing, drying, and storage conditions.
-Raw grapes are mostly devoid of nutritional benefit, except for moderate amounts of carbohydrates and vitamin K (see grape nutrition).
+In a reference amount of 100 g, raw grapes provide little nutritional benefit, except for moderate amounts of carbohydrates and vitamin K (see grape nutrition).

 Proanthocyanidins, anthocyanins and resveratrol extracted from grape seeds and grape skins are under basic research for their possible biological effects.
 Pomace also contains organic acids (tartaric, malic, citric, tannic), but there is no evidence for health effects from these phytochemicals.

 History

-The documentation of a grape diet was first seen in a publication by Dr. Veit Kaufmann, a family docter in the viticultural city of Bad Duerkheim, Germany, called “Die Traubenkur in Dürkheim a.d.
-Haardt” (The Grape Treatment Course in Duerkheim at Haardt River) (1856).
+The documentation of a grape diet was first seen in a publication by Dr. Veit Kaufmann, a family doctor in the viticultural city of Bad Duerkheim, Germany, called "Die Traubenkur in Dürkheim a.d.
+Haardt" (The Grape Treatment Course in Duerkheim at Haardt River) (1856).
 Kaufmann was well known locally, and a personal friend of Rudolph Virchow, who underwent the treatment regularly.

 In the USSR, the principles of a grape cure were developed in the 1920s by a group of physicians of the Semashko Institute (Yalta), headed by A.V.
 D'iakov.
 Ampelotherapy is offered in alternative medicine clinics and spas, particularly in Europe, together with vinotherapy, a cosmetic treatment that involves rubbing grapes into the skin.

 Johanna Brandt, a South African author, popularized the grape diet as a treatment for cancer from 1925.
 She published about twenty pamphlets on the subject of natural remedies for health problems with her book The Grape Cure, which is said to have been written after Brandt had cured herself of stomach cancer by following the diet.
 The book was republished in 1989 as How to Conquer Cancer, Naturally, including an endorsement of Brandt's work by Benedict Lust, who is commonly referred to as "the father of naturopathy".

-Although commonly used as a dietary supplement and studied in human trials at amount much higher than can be consumed from drinking red wine, there is no high-quality evidence that resveratrol provides any benefits for cardiovascular risk factors.
+Although commonly used as a dietary supplement and studied in human trials at an amount much higher than can be consumed from drinking red wine, there is no high-quality evidence that resveratrol provides any benefits for cardiovascular risk factors.
 Advocates of grape therapy argue that grape phytochemicals inhibit the development of cancer, arthritis or diabetes, but there is no scientific evidence for such effects.